cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Since the ``Ftrl`` optimizer does not use batches, it is not supported in Tarantella.
 How to use your custom gradient-based optimizer is explained :ref:`here <custom-optimizers-label>`.

+.. rubric:: Footnotes

+.. [#footnote_consistent] That is, the global batch size must equal the micro batch size times the number of devices used.